-- Ensuring sound standards of corporate governance and compliance with all applicable laws; - Being honest, transparent and accountable in all business dealings; - Fostering innovation, enterprise and continuous learning within the organisation;

-Respecting and embracing diversity through openness, sharing, trust, teamwork and cooperation.
+- Commitment to lowering our environmental footprint; - Ensuring sound standards of corporate governance and compliance with all applicable laws; - Being responsible, honest, transparent and accountable in all business dealings; - Fostering innovation, enterprise and continuous learning within the organisation; - Respecting and embracing diversity, equality and inclusion through openness, sharing, trust, teamwork and cooperation together with ensuring a ethical and sustainable supply chain.

-7.1.
-Ethical and Responsible Behaviour
+9. Ethical and Responsible Behaviour